 - Donate By Phone: Call United Way of Larimer County at 970-407-7000 with a credit card number.

 - Donate By Mail: Donations via mail may be sent to United Way of Larimer County, 424 Pine Street, Suite 102, Fort Collins, CO, 80524 (be sure to note LTRG-NoCo Fund in the memo line)

 - Donate Online: Click here to make a secure online donation.
 On the donation page, select “LTRG-NoCo Fund (High Park & Woodland Heights Fires)” in the drop-down menu under “Your Gift”

 How to Get Assistance

-To be eligible for assistance, residents must have suffered losses in the fires and/or flooding.
+To be eligible for assistance, residents must have suffered losses in the summer 2012 wildfires and/or flash flooding in Spring 2013.
 Residents must meet with LTRG-NoCo case managers, who will assess situations, identify resources, and refer residents to possible sources of assistance, including funds available from the LTRG-NoCo.

 Eligible uses of the funds include the following: